zer0index/estiMate/README.md

 3. **Strategic Overview**: Extracts project purpose, business value, MVP components, post-MVP modules, roles, constraints, and integration points.
 4. **Component Router**: Iterates over MVP components, routing each to the appropriate agent.
 5. **Specialized Agents**: Extract features, actions, connectors, screens, etc., for each component type (Canvas App, Model-Driven App, Power Automate, Power BI).
+6. **Merge Agent**: Merges all agent outputs into a single, well-structured JSON for estimation.
+Ensures all features, actions, connectors, and top-level fields are included.
+7. **Estimation Agent**: Produces the final effort/cost estimate based on the merged output.
-6. **Database Node**: Proposes a normalized database schema based on the extracted context.
+8. **Database Node**: Proposes a normalized database schema based on the extracted context.
-7. **Caching**: Each node caches its output in `/memory` to avoid redundant computation.
+9. **Caching**: Each node caches its output in `/memory` to avoid redundant computation.

 ### Design Principles